XodiumSoftware/xbim/README.md

 ## About The Project

-xBIM is a project aimed to provide a complete solution for working with BIM models.
+xbim is a project aimed to provide a complete solution for working with BIM models.
 It is written in Rust, which provides a high level of performance and safety.
 The project is still in its early stages, but it is already capable of reading and writing IFC files.